Myanmar protesters march despite ban on gatherings | DW | 09.02.2021

 Demonstrators want power restored to the deposed civilian government and freedom for the nation's de facto leader Aung San Suu Kyi and her allies.

-Decrees were issued on Monday night that banned gatherings of more than five people in parts of Yangon and Mandalay.
+Coup leaders issued decrees on Monday night that banned gatherings of more than five people in parts of Yangon and Mandalay.
 Thousands of people have been demonstrating in both places since Saturday.

-According to the Reuters news agency, at least 27 people were arrested in the latest protests.
+According to the Reuters news agency, security forces arrested at least 27 people in the latest protests.

 The legislation bans gatherings of more than five people and imposes an 8 p.m. to 4 a.m. curfew.